West Virginia Mountaineers: Student section

 There were previously also issues with small-scale fires, most notably of couches, being set after games; over 1,100 intentionally ignited street fires were reported from 1997 to 2003.
 The tradition of igniting furniture continues to this day, including the celebration after the WVU basketball team won the Big East title.
 Fires have sometimes occurred in response to non-sporting events, such as following the announcement that Osama bin Laden had been killed.
+Much of this behavior has died down in recent years.